ZupIT/charlescd/CONTRIBUTING.md

 ### **Prepare your development environment**

-CharlesCD has many modules.
-The environment settings are different between them.
-Check the configuration documentation for each module.
+CharlesCD has many modules and the environment settings are different between them.
+So, you should check the configuration documentation for each module.
 Each module’s folders have their own README file, please check them:

 - [**Butler**](https://github.com/ZupIT/charlescd/tree/main/butler)